-Not just that, Google also supports use of Dark Mode.
-The search engine giant has already confirmed that dark mode is extremely beneficial for the battery life on the OLED screens.
-For example, if a user can adjust the screen brightness to, say, 15 percent, the YouTube interface would be able to save around 15 percent screen energy- compared to a bright flat screen.
+Not just that, Google also supports the use of Dark Mode.
+The search engine giant has already confirmed that dark mode is extremely beneficial for the battery life on OLED screens.
+For example, if a user can adjust the screen brightness to, say, 15 per cent, the YouTube interface would be able to save around 15 per cent screen energy- compared to a bright flat screen.

-If both the Google and online users are so ga-ga over something, it’s only apt that web designers pay more heed to it.
+If both Google and online users are so ga-ga over something, it’s only apt that web designers pay more heed to it.

 It has already been mentioned above that Dark Mode in web design makes things comfortable for your precious eyes.
 It’s especially the case when you have to read in low-light or dimly-lit environments.
 No wonder, internet users have started liking Dark Mode as it helps them to prevent digital optic strain.
 And smart web designs always look to incorporate what the users love.

 Google Chrome has implemented Dark Mode through Night Eye.
 A welcome feature, Night Eye enables users to turn on Dark Mode for almost all sites one might visit using Google’s own algorithm.
 The new Chrome extension also allows users to control in-built dark themes featured by online platforms such as Reddit or YouTube.
-While expressing their new-found love for Dark Mode, Google has also declared that the feature can enhance visibility for those with low-vision, such as users who are somewhat sensitive to vibrant light.
+While expressing their new-found love for Dark Mode, Google has also declared that the feature can enhance visibility for those with low vision, such as users who are somewhat sensitive to vibrant light.

 Apple too has noted that dark mode improves the focus quotient while working online.

 Leading virtual video streaming platforms such as Netflix too are singing praises of dark mode.
-In fact, Netflix has already added the feature for its streaming service.
-A major advantage of including the feature is that it enables users to focus better on content rather than the controls, particularly after they have stared at screen for prolonged time.
+In fact, Netflix has already added the feature to its streaming service.
+A major advantage of including the feature is that it enables users to focus better on content rather than the controls, particularly after they have stared at the screen for a prolonged time.
 Besides, dark mode makes the video visual more cinematic.

 With Dark Mode rising in popularity, web designers are all gearing up to incorporate the theme into their designs.
 That’s cool- but before you go all gung-ho into it, here are some tips to mind to ensure the optimal utilization of Dark Mode.

 The “Dark” theme doesn’t always have to be everything about pure black.
-To make things little different and interesting, you can vouch for grey.
+To make things a little different and interesting, you can vouch for grey.
 Dark grey evokes almost the same feel and look as that of pure black yet commands attention with its own signature softer appeal.
 Usage of grey can do wonders to soften the very contrast between background and text, making it more convenient to focus.

 Besides, grey backdrops even allow users to play with various hues in the design as well as bring more depth with elevation and shadows.

 First things first, saturated shades are the thing of light backgrounds- say a bright purple on a pristine white backdrop.
 Now, imagine the same purple on some dark backdrop.
-The result- disastrous readability and severe eye strain for readers.
+The result- is disastrous readability and severe eye strain for readers.
 Hope you have already got the drift.

-The bottomline is, if you think, the mode will be able to complement your offerings, join the wagon.
+The bottom line is, if you think, the mode will be able to complement your offerings, join the wagon.
 If not, please don’t and look for a better suitable alternative.

-Not just that, major email service providers and verifiers, including the likes of Gmail, Android, Outlook, iOS, have also adopted Dark Mode.
+Not just that, major email service providers and verifiers, including the likes of Gmail, Android, Outlook, and iOS, have also adopted Dark Mode.

-So, you have a detailed discussion here on how and why Dark Mode is fast gaining a strong traction in the contemporary web design space.
+So, you have a detailed discussion here on how and why Dark Mode is fast gaining strong traction in the contemporary web design space.
 It even serves as a smart growth hack tool.
 Equal parts aesthetic and equal parts beneficial, Dark Mode is a wonderful feature to protect your eyes and battery.
 And of course, the feature scales up the experience of web video streaming a notch higher.Next PostPrevious Post